 - Undergraduate Degrees & Awards

 Writtle University College's undergraduate courses are developed through industrial consultation to ensure that, on leaving the College, graduates are equipped with the skills and knowledge demanded by employers.
 As a result, students benefit from excellent job prospects.
-All undergraduate awards are validated by the University of Essex - a top 10 UK research University.

 If you are not yet ready to undertake a 3 year Bachelors degree you may wish to consider the Higher Certificate (Certificate of Higher Education) which represents completion of one year of full time undergraduate study.
 Holders would be expected to have a sound knowledge of their subject and the qualification may be used to gain entry to the Higher Diploma.